jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

 - value coefficient
 - network architecture
 - epochs and minibatch size for policy updates
-- clipping values for gradients, rewards, values, observations, gradients
+- clipping values for gradients, rewards, values, observations, PPO loss

 The good thing is [Weights & Biases](https://wandb.ai/site) has a powerful pipeline for automated, distributed hyperparameter sweeps.
 They support random search, grid search, and Bayesian search.